Torricella Verzate

 Torricella Verzate is a comune (municipality) in the Province of Pavia in the Italian region Lombardy, located about 50 km south of Milan and about 20 km south of Pavia.
-As of December 31, 2004, it had a population of 829 and an area of 3.6 km^{2}.
+As of December 31, 2004, it had a population of 829 and an area of 3.6 km2.

 Torricella Verzate borders the following municipalities: Corvino San Quirico, Mornico Losana, Oliva Gessi, Robecco Pavese, Santa Giuletta.